viam-modules/join-point-clouds/README.md

 Make sure to set up the `source_cam` components frame system data accurately for best results.

-The following attributes are available for the `ultrasonic` component:
+The following attributes are available for the `join_point_cloud` component:

 <!-- prettier-ignore -->
 | Attribute | Type | Required? | Description |